Content marketing is different these days. Quality content marketing takes a lot of time and effort—there’s just no way around it.

 This is a realistic alternative to Ahrefs when it comes to a link database.
 It doesn’t have the content explorer, but it has one of the largest and most useful link databases there is.

 It works almost in the same way as Ahrefs does.
 You input a URL or domain, and the tool returns all the link information it has:

 You’ll notice that the tool splits the URL and domain ratings into citation flow and trust flow.
 It makes it really easy to spot spam links because their trust flow numbers are always much lower than their citation flow numbers.

 Again, you can use this in a similar way.
 Find content that is similar to yours and that has backlinks to it.
 Then use Majestic to find those backlinks and contact them to try to get one to your content.

-Hopefully, after reviewing these content marketing tools, you have a better idea of which ones fit best with your current approach and future plans.
+After reviewing the content marketing tools listed in this guide, I hope you have a better idea of which ones fit best with your current approach and future plans.